EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 ## Content selection and record priority criteria

 For National Repository platform, National Metadata Directory does not make any selection of records from harvested repositories based on record metadata.
 The only criteria to accept records is source repository status as National Repository Platform data repository in National Repository Catalogue.
 Then, all records exposed by their published OAI interface are harvested and selection of recods for the harvest depends on the source repository curatorial decision.
 Czech affiliation is assumed for all the records as the repository is considered to be original publisher of the records.
+The above applies accordingly also for individual direct input of records for reporting in Czech national Register of Research Results.

 When harvesting from other than NRP repositories and generalist repositories, selection of OAI published records is made to match NMA collection policy and mission statement in regard to Czech-affiliated science and dataset resource types.